Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

 (ignore the slash i had to add it so github didn't do its styling)

-comment. gets skipped.(make sure you seperate the # from what you will be typing)
+comment. gets skipped.

 stop

 stops the program you're running

-do not put a semicolon at the end of a line, the program does it for you
+You dont need to put a semicolon at the end of a line, the program does it for you, but you CAN do that now